 Humans have won.
-Dragons, orcs, and elves still exist, but the human world stands at a population of at least a billion.
+Dragons, orcs, and elves still exist, but the human world stands at a population over 1 billion.
 Technological marvels like steamships and machine guns dominate the world.
-Trains achieve a blistering pace of twenty to thirty miles per hour.
+Trains achieve a blistering pace of 25 miles per hour.
 Plank turnpikes supporting carriages connect the cities.
-However, all is not well.
+Yet, all is not well.
 The industrial economy is in decline.
 Age-old ethnic hatreds are broiling.
 Cryptic graffiti on city walls suggests danger.
 Economic inequality and climate change are roiling continents.
-The lynchpin of the modern world is an organization, originally a detective agency specializing in witch hunts, strike breaking, and bounty hunting known as Alcazar Detectives, now known as the Global Company.

 The Global Company

 The lynchpin of the modern world is the Global Company.
 The Global Company in the business of… everything, from alcohol to fuel oil to railroads to murder.
 It began as a detective agency specializing in witch hunts, strike breaking, and bounty hunting.
 Now controlling 70 percent of the world’s economy, it hasn’t lost its taste for mayhem.
 It funds pogroms, rigs elections, and topples nations.